this site demands javascript Skip to main content

 Notice of Changes to Formulary

-Our plan notifies removals or changes to the preferred levels or tiered cost-sharing status of any Part D drugs included in the formulary.
+Our plan notifies removals or changes to the preferred levels or tiered cost-sharing status of any Part D drugs included

-Effective Changes at 2/1/2023
+Effective Changes at 2/1/2024

-Effective Changes at 2/1/2023 - Platino
+Effective Changes at 2/1/2024 – Platino

 Drugs that Require Preauthorization

+Triple-S Advantage will require you or your physician to obtain a preauthorization (prior authorization) for certain medications.
 This means that you need the approval of Triple-S Advantage before you obtain these medications.
 If you do not obtain approval, Triple-S Advantage will not cover the medication.

-List of Drugs that require preauthorization
+List of Drugs that require preauthorization:

 Step Therapy (ST)

-Step Therapy Drug List
+Step Therapy Drug List:

 Part B Drugs that Require Step Therapy

-* Currently, no Part B drug requires Step Therapy
+* Currently, no Part B drug requires Step Therapy.

-Can the drug list or formulary change?
+Can the Drug List or Formulary change?

 We may make certain changes to our Drug List or Formulary throughout the year.
 Changes to the Drug List or Formulary may affect which drugs are covered and how much you will pay when filling your prescription.
 The changes to the Drug List or Formulary may include:

-1. Removing drugs / Adding drug restrictions, such as preauthorizations, quantity limits, or step-therapy restrictions on a drug
+1. Removing drugs / Adding drug restrictions, such as preauthorizations, quantity limits, or step-therapy restrictions on a drug.

 • We will notify affected members of the change at least 30 days before the change becomes effective, or at the time the member requests a refill of the drug, at which time the member will receive a 30-day supply of the drug.